Maxime-Carlier/scxml-transcompiler/README.md

 This repository contains the source code for a Maven plugin that is aimed to be used to generate executable FSM code from an SCXML input.

+### How do I use this ?

+Every folder contains a README file that explains what it is and what it does.
+For ease of navigation, I higly recommend you to use an IDE and import at least the `Generation/generator/` and `Utilisation/`
+The big line being that you must run `mvn install` in the `Generation/generator/` before executing the `Utilisation/` Main class.

 ### Project Layout

 There are two directory at the root of this project :